Tayum Church

-The Santa Catalina de Alejandria Parish Church (Spanish: Iglesia Parroquial de Santa Catalina de Alejandría), commonly known as the Tayum Church, is a 19th-century Baroque church located at Brgy.
+Saint Catherine of Alexandria Parish Church, commonly known as Tayum Church, is a 19th-century Baroque Roman Catholic church located at Brgy.
 Poblacion, Tayum, Abra, Philippines.
-The parish church, under the patronage of Saint Catherine of Alexandria, is under the jurisdiction of the Roman Catholic Diocese of Bangued.
+The parish church, under the patronage of Saint Catherine of Alexandria, is under the jurisdiction of the Diocese of Bangued.
 The church, together with 25 other Spanish-era churches, was declared a National Cultural Treasure by the National Museum of the Philippines in 2001.
 Its current parish priest is Fr.
 Roderick Ardaniel, who succeeded Fr.
 Ruben Valdez.

-Parish history
+History

-The church of Tayum, unlike the majority of Spanish-era churches in the country, was founded and built by Secular priests to Christianize the native group Tinguians in the region during the 19th century.
+The church of Tayum, unlike the majority of Spanish-era churches in the country, was founded and built by Secular priests to Christianize the indigenous Tinguians in the region during the 19th century.
 Other examples of churches erected by the Secular priests in the Philippines during the above-mentioned era are the Manila Cathedral, Quiapo Church and the San Juan de Dios Church.

 Tayum became a visita of Bangued when the Augustinian missionary Fr.
 Juan de Pareja, OSA founded a number of pueblos in 1626.
 Later that same year, Fr. de Pareja founded Tayum as an independent mission station.
 Tayum was established as an independent parish in 1803, under the Diocese of Nueva Segovia (Vigan).

 On July 27, 2022, the church was damaged by the 7.0 magnitude earthquake that hit parts of Luzon.

 Patronage

-The parish of Tayum was placed under the patronage of Saint Catherine of Alexandria, virgin and martyr, whose feast is celebrated on November 25th.
+The parish of Tayum was placed under the patronage of Saint Catherine of Alexandria, virgin and martyr, whose feast is celebrated on November 25.
 However, it is not known when and how St. Catherine of Alexandria came to be chosen as the patroness of the parish.